-c) Mountain Boy Silver (MB Silver) Property
+c) American Creek West Project (formerly Mountain Boy Silver Property)

 The Company has a 100% interest in seven mineral claims located in the Skeena Mining Division in the Province of British Columbia.

 The claims are subject to a 2% net smelter return royalty which may be purchased for \$1,000,000, or one half of it may be purchased for \$500,000.